SimonHoenscheid/vagrant-puppet-development-environment/puppet5/modules/inifile/README.markdown

 ##### First argument: `settings`

+*Required.*

-*Required.* Specify a hash representing the `ini_setting` resources you want to create.
+Specifies a hash representing the `ini_setting` resources you want to create.

 ##### Second argument: `defaults`

-*Optional.* Accepts a hash to be used as the values for any attributes not defined in the first argument.
+Accepts a hash to be used as the values for attributes not defined in the first argument.

 ~~~puppet
 $example = {